Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Method

 where $f_s(\mathbf{z}^\textrm{s})$ is frozen for $L_{\textrm{cons}}$.
 This allows for reconstructed parts to join together smoothly without boundary artifacts to holistically reconstruct a shape.

-This produces a final optimized set of parts for each object in the scene, where parts both fit precisely to observed input geometry and represent the complete geometry of each part, even in unobserved regions.
+This produces a final optimized set of parts for each object in the scene, where parts both fit precisely to input geometry and represent the complete geometry of each part, even in unobserved regions.
 The final part geometries can be extracted from the SDFs with Marching Cubes~\cite{lorensen1987marching} to obtain a surface mesh representation of the semantic part completion.

-\paragraph{Scene-Consistent Optimization} While this formulation enables joint part optimization within an object, we observe that multiple objects within a scene often tend to correlate with each other.
-In particular, scenes often contain repeated instances of objects which are then observed from different views, thus frequently resulting in inconsistent optimized part decompositions when considered as independent objects.
-Thus, we propose a scene-consistent optimization between similar predicted objects, where objects in a scene are considered similar if their predicted class category is the same and the chamfer distance between their decoded shapes from $\tilde{\mathbf{z}}_k^\textrm{s}$ is $<\tau_s$.
+\paragraph{Scene-Consistent Optimization} Scenes often contain repeated instances of objects which are observed from different views, thus frequently resulting in inconsistent part decompositions when considered as independent objects.
+We propose a scene-consistent optimization between similar predicted objects, where objects in a scene are considered similar if their predicted class category is the same and the chamfer distance between their decoded shapes from $\tilde{\mathbf{z}}_k^\textrm{s}$ is $<\tau_s$.

 For a set of $N_{sim}$ similar objects in a scene, we collect together their predicted part segmentations and observed input SDF geometry in the canonical orientation based on $T_r(D^\textrm{p})$ to provide a holistic set of constraints across different partial observations to produce $\{D_i\}_{i = 1}^{N_{sim}}$.
-The $\{D_i\}_{i = 1}^{N_{sim}}$ are then aggregated to form $\mathbf{D'}$ by sampling a set of $N_{avg}$ points near the surfaces of $\{D_i\}_{i = 1}^{N_{sim}}$ where $N_{avg}$ is the average number of points across the $N_{sim}$ objects, and each point is assigned the minimum SDF value within its 30-point local neighborhood (to help ensure that objects do not grow thicker in size from small-scale misalignments).
+The $\{D_i\}_{i = 1}^{N_{sim}}$ are then aggregated to form $\mathbf{D'}$ by sampling a set of $N_{avg}$ points near the surfaces of $\{D_i\}_{i = 1}^{N_{sim}}$ where $N_{avg}$ is the average number of points across the $N_{sim}$ objects, and each point is assigned the minimum SDF value within its 30-point local neighbourhood (to help ensure that objects do not grow thicker in size from small-scale misalignments).
 Based on $\mathbf{D'}$, we then optimize for the part decompositions following Eq.~\ref{eq:optimization}.